-The following table shows changes for the last three fiscal years in the key performance indicators that Ricoh's management used in assessing its performance for the last three fiscal years.
+The following table shows changes in the key performance indicators that Ricoh's management used in assessing its performance for the last three fiscal years.
 Ricoh's management considers these indicators to be important in monitoring and evaluating its performance to meet the expectation of its shareholders.